Winterizing Winterizing — Do I Need a Pool Opening Kit? Spring Pool Startup Guide

 Primary Sanitizer

 Liquid chlorine is typically your best bet for initial shocking.
-Plan on 3/4 gallon per 10,000 gallons to raise FC by approximately 10 ppm.
-If you're dealing with algae, you may need to perform a SLAM (Shock Level And Maintain) process, keeping FC at shock level until the pool clears.
+If you're dealing with algae, you may need to perform a SLAMShock Level And Maintain — raise free chlorine to a target based on your CYA and hold it there until the algae is gone.
+It's a process, not a one-time dose. the SLAM walkthrough → (Shock Level And Maintain) process, keeping FC at the shock level for your CYA (about 40% of CYA) until the pool clears.
+Use our all-in-one pool calculator to estimate the shock level for your CYA.

 pH Adjustment